gargum/ESP-BLE-HID/README.md

 There is also a `setDelay` method to set a delay between each key event.
 E.g. `bleKeyboard.setDelay(10)` (10 milliseconds).
 The default is `8`.
 The `setDelay` feature is to maximize compatibility between any devices created using this library, and any underpowered hardware or legacy applications one may wish to use.

-## NimBLE Support
-NimBLE saves a significant amount of RAM and FLASH, plus Bluedroid is not supported by some microcontrollers with BLE such as Nordic nRF series microcontrollers.

-For these reasons, this library requries the use of NimBLE, at this time the [Arduino-NimBLE](https://github.com/h2zero/NimBLE-Arduino) library to be specific.

 ## Credits

 Credits to [T-vK](https://github.com/T-vK) and [the authors of the USB keyboard library](https://github.com/arduino-libraries/Keyboard/), whose work this project is a fork of!